prakash-k66/prakash-k66/README.md

 ## 🚀 About Me

-I am an **engineering student (2nd year)** with a strong interest in **Artificial Intelligence, Machine Learning, and Software Development**.
-I enjoy building **real-world, problem-solving applications** and learning by doing.
+I am an Pre-final student with a strong interest in **Artificial Intelligence and Machine Learning I enjoy building real-world, problem-solving applications and learning by doing.

-- 🎓 Engineering student
-- 🤖 Interested in **AI, ML, and LLM-based applications**

 ---